Subscribing Event Processor

 A properties file allows the configuration of some fields on an Event Processor.
 Do note that the Java configuration provides more degrees of freedom.

 The source property for the processor must point to a Spring Bean which is a PersistentStreamMessageSource or a PersistentStreamMessageSourceDefinition.
-This bean can also be defined in the properties file.

-axon.axonserver.persistent-streams.my-persistent-stream.name=My Persistent Stream
+axon.axonserver.persistent-streams.example-persistent-stream.name=Example Persistent Stream